Yeast Infection Symptoms

 Why am I getting a Yeast Infection every month?

 People who are old enough to experience monthly periods (menstruation) are much more likely to experience yeast infections compared to younger people with vaginas who have not yet started menstruating.
 This is likely due to a number of different factors, but the hormonal changes that bring about menstruation can play a role in increasing yeast infection risk for some people.
 Among people who experience recurrent yeast infections, many report experiencing symptoms at the same time every month, in accordance with their menstrual cycle.
 High levels of estrogen can lead to Candida overgrowth and estrogen increases directly after your period.
 Yeast infections that occur before your period may be a result of changes in vaginal pH that happen during that time as part of your normal cycle.

 While Candida does not produce infection under “normal” circumstances, injuries, illness, certain medicines, and stressful events can all trigger Candida overgrowth (more on this below).
 Due to the overlap of symptoms between yeast infections and other vaginal infections, a yeast infection can be easily confused with symptoms caused by BV and common STIs.

 As with all reproductive health concerns, a doctor should always be consulted to prescribe an appropriate treatment.
 Insufficient care can lead to recurrence of symptoms or chronic infections.

-How Do I Treat Yeast Infection?
+How do I treat a Yeast Infection?

 - Anti-Fungal Medication (Fluconazole*) is used to clear acute symptoms quickly